The best argument for "going green" you've ever seen.

 Though Lyra still calls herself the "Savage She-Hulk".
 Jen is the "Sensational She-Hulk".

 Apathetic Citizens: Titania, armed with the gem of infinite power, destroyed the Timely Plaza in her quest for revenge against She-Hulk.
 It became a war zone, and everybody escaped... except the guys in a comic book store nearby.
 They are Genre Savvy enough to realize that no character is ever hurt during a superhero fight, except perhaps a charismatic character, to boost sales.

-Boobs of Steel: The bustiest superheroine in the Marvel universe, she is also the second strongest woman in the Marvel universe.
+Boobs of Steel: The bustiest superheroine in the Marvel universe, she is also one of, if not the strongest woman in the Marvel universe.

-Boxing Lessons For She-Hulk: While she was training to fight the Champion.
+Boxing Lessons for Superman: While she was training to fight the Champion.
 Even more relevant to the trope, she trained in her human form, so that when she Hulked Out, she would be exponentially stronger.

 Cosmetic Award: Titania, armed with the gem of infinite power, is too much for She-Hulk, but can't see her when she's in human form, because of an enchantment of the Scarlet Witch.
 So, how can she beat her?
 She requested the aid of fanboys at a comic book store, who figured out the working of the gems and received a glitzy and glamorous No-Prize.